batsu2/TriviaQuiz/README.md

 # TriviaQuiz
-Trivia app for Android that integrates the external API called Open Trivia Database to pull a set of an ever expanding database of quiz questions!
+Trivia app for Android that integrates the external API called "Open Trivia Database" to pull a set of questions from an ever expanding database of quiz questions!